Burgundy Farm Country Day School

-Burgundy Farm Country Day School is an independent school on a 25 acre campus in the Rose Hill census-designated place of Fairfax County, Virginia, with an Alexandria postal address, and 611 acre in West Virginia.
+Burgundy Farm Country Day School is an independent school on a 25 acre campus in the Rose Hill census-designated place of Fairfax County, Virginia, United States, with an Alexandria postal address, and 611 acre in West Virginia.
 It serves students in grades Junior Kindergarten through Eighth Grade.

 History

 The school was founded in 1946 by a group of concerned parents, which included some Quakers and also included noted CBS broadcast journalist Eric Sevareid and his wife Lois.
 In 1950, Burgundy became the first school in the Commonwealth of Virginia to racially integrate and worked actively to attract non-white students.
 Camay Calloway Murphy, daughter of Jazz bandleader and singer Cab Calloway, became one of the first African-Americans to teach at a white school when she accepted a position at Burgundy in the early 1950s.

 Campus

 The school's main campus is located on a former dairy farm just outside the Washington, DC/Northern Virginia beltway.
 In 2018, the school renovated the commons and added an arts building known as The Loft.